raamdev/independent-publisher/README.md

 ### Excerpts

-- **Default Excerpts**.
-Generate an excerpt using the first 55 words (see [`the_excerpt()`](http://codex.wordpress.org/Function_Reference/the_excerpt)) on the Blog, Archive, and Search pages and show that instead of the full post content.
+- **Post Excerpts**.
+Disabled by default.
+If you enable Post Excerpts the post excerpt will be shown on Blog, Archive, and Search pages instead of the full post content.
+If no excerpt is set, one is generated using the first 55 words (see [`the_excerpt()` - ](http://codex.wordpress.org/Function_Reference/the_excerpt)).
+This setting only applies to Standard and Chat post formats.
-- **One-Sentence Excerpts**.
-When no post excerpt is defined, one is generated using the first sentence of the post.
-A "Continue Reading →" link is also placed below the excerpt.
+- **Generate One-Sentence Excerpts**.
+Disabled by default.
+When this option is enabled, a one-sentence excerpt will be generated for all posts that don't have an excerpt set.
+A "Continue Reading →" link is also placed below the generated excerpt.
+This setting only applies to Standard post formats and is only relevant when Post Excerpts are enabled.
 - **Always Show Full Content for First Post**.
-When Post Excerpts are enabled, this option ensures that the very first post on the Latest Posts page shows the full post content instead of the excerpt.
+When Post Excerpts are enabled, this option ensures that the very first post on the home page (or Posts Page, if different) shows the full post content instead of the excerpt.

 ### General Options

-- **Show Widgets on Single Pags**.
-By default, widgets are hidden from single pages to improve readability.
-If you prefer to show widgets on single pages, you can enable that here.
 - **Show Post Word Count in Entry Meta**.
+Enabled by default.
 Shows the post word count in the entry meta on Blog, Archive, and Search pages.
 Only shows post word count for posts with the Standard Post Format.

-### Hidden Options
+- **Show Widgets on Single Pages**.
+Disabled by default.
+When this option is enabled, sidebar widgets will also be shown on Single pages.
+- **Use Single-Column Layout**.
+Disabled by default.
+This option allows you to force the site layout to a single-column, regardless of the browser width.

-- **Multi Author Mode**.
+- **Multi-Author Mode**.
+Disabled by default.
 Enabling Multi Author Mode changes the behavior of the site to better support multiple authors.
 The author name is mentioned in the entry meta and the authors name always links to the author page instead of the home page.
-The Header Image (**WP Dashboard → Appearance → Customize → Header Image**) is treated as the site logo and placed as a small icon in top left of the single pages to provide a way of getting back to the home page.
-Multi Author Mode can be enabled using a Child Theme.
-See `functions.php` in the [Independent Publisher Child Theme](https://github.com/raamdev/independent-publisher-child-theme) for instructions.
+The Header Image (*Dashboard → Appearance → Customize → Header Image*) is treated as the site logo and placed as a small icon in top left of the single pages to provide a way of getting back to the home page.
+- **Comments Call to Action**.
+"Share a Comment" by default.
+This allows you to change the label that shows up on the 'Share a Comment' button and also changes the title of the comment form itself.

 ## Post Covers (Full Width Featured Images)